Display Accessibility Tools

 Honey bees are important food-producing animals.
 Like other animals, they can benefit from the care of veterinary medicine practitioners.
 Currently, beekeepers must work with licensed veterinarians in order to obtain antibiotics (Rule #213).
 However, there are many other ways that veterinary practitioners could help the beekeeping industry including nutrition guidance, biosecurity plans, parasite management, and disease diagnostics.
 Unfortunately, most veterinary practitioners have little to no experience working with honey bees or beekeepers, and many beekeepers struggle to find a veterinarian to work with them.

-Michigan State University is working with University of Minnesota, Texas A&M, and Univeristy of Florida to train veterinarians, veterinary technicans and nurses, and veterinary students in honey bee medicine.
+Michigan State University is working with University of Minnesota, Texas A&M, and University of Florida to train veterinarians, veterinary technicians and nurses, and veterinary students in honey bee medicine.
 Funding from the USDA NIFA VSGP program and the USDA SARE program is being used to develop training materials, and to host online courses, and hands-on clinics to train veterinary practitioners in honey bee medicine.
 This site will host resources for veterinarians, events, and links to the online course.

-Visit the Honey Bee Veterinary Consortium - https://www.hbvc.org/
+Visit the Honey Bee Veterinary Consortium - https://www.hbvc.org.

 Figurines over a dead bee.